-On July 1, 2022, based on a comprehensive analysis from a third-party as agreed with UIA, HIEPAAA and Managers Association, new pay scales were implemented for the Authority employees, providing for a minimum salary increase.
-As of such date, also an incentive for licensed plant operators and electromechanicals was implemented.
-On March 31, 2023, the UIA requested the negotiation of several economic and non-economic clauses.
-On September 15, 2023, the Authority reached a negotiation agreement with the UIA to negotiate several economic and non-economic clauses of the CBA that are clauses of interest for both, the UIA and the Authority (including the implementation of the upcoming New Classification Plan).
-The first topics to be negotiated were UIA's request for adjustment in payment of meal allowances and the Authority request for use of information collected by technological equipment used by UIA's employees.
+On March 31, 2023, the Union Independiente Autentica ("UIA") requested the negotiation of several economic and non-economic clauses.
+On September 15, 2023, the Authority reached a negotiation agreement with the UIA to negotiate several economic and non-economic clauses of the Collective Bargain Agreement ("CBA") that are clauses of interest for both, the UIA and the Authority (including the implementation of the upcoming New Classification Plan).
+The first topics to be negotiated were UIA's request for adjustment in payment of meal allowances and the Authority's request for use of information collected by technological equipment used by UIA's employees.
 The parties will not negotiate a new CBA, the negotiations are rather limited to the issues identified and agreed by the parties.

 On November 17, 2023, the Authority reached an agreement related to those two initial topics (meal allowance and the use by PRASA of information from technology devices).
 The agreement was approved by the UIA Executive Committee and by the Authority's Governing Board and is subject to the Oversight Board approval.
-The Authority will continue negotiations with the UIA at the DOL in January 2024 regarding other topics that were included in the Negotiation Agreement signed on September 15, 2023.
+The Authority will continue negotiations with the UIA at the Department of Labor ("DOL") in 2024 regarding other topics that were included in the Negotiation Agreement signed on September 15, 2023.